Nama people: Ancestry from the Khoekhoe People in the Cape Colony

-Nama People at German South West Africa Colony (Namibia)
+Nama People in German South West Africa Colony

-Some Khoikhoi groups including the Nama under the leadership of David Witbooi (Hendrik Witbooi's grandfather) had crossed the Orange River into South West Africa.
-David Witbooi was the first Khoikhoi leader to establish a permanent Namaqua settlement north Orange River beginning in the mid 1840s.
+Some Khoekhoe groups including the Nama under the leadership of David Witbooi (Hendrik Witbooi's grandfather) had crossed the Orange River into South West Africa.
+David Witbooi was the first Khoekhoe leader to establish a permanent Nama settlement north of the Orange River beginning in the mid-1840s.
 In 1863, he eventually led his people to Gibeon (south-central Namibia) where he developed a communialist society centered on cattle, trade and Christianity.
 After his death in 1875 Moses Witbooi (Hendrik Witbooi's father) assumed chieftaincy and remained in that position until 1883.
 Like his father Moses followed Christian practices and worked closely with Johannes Olpp, a Protestant missionary affiliated with Rheinische Missionsgesellschaft (Rhenish Mission Society, RMG) who arrived in Gibeon in 1868.
 Moses supported Olpp's efforts to build a church and mission station, and also helped found an RMG school in the settlement.